GAO’s recommendations database contains report recommendations that still need to be addressed.

 Agency: Department of State Status: Open Priority recommendation

 Comments: State agreed with this recommendation.
 State acknowledged challenges identifying recipients of equipment across the range of assistance activities, but noted that it would continue to update its systems and procedures to facilitate human rights vetting for recipients of equipment.
-In April 2017, State reported that it had provided finalized guidance on vetting Egyptian recipients of Foreign Military Financing-funded equipment to Embassy Cairo.
-These procedures have been incorporated into a revised version of Embassy Cairo's guide for conducting human rights vetting.
-According to State, Embassy Cairo has implemented these procedures.
-Also, as of June 2017, State had added new features to INVEST to help facilitate vetting of equipment recipients.
-However, State has not developed plans for adopting the procedures used in Egypt more broadly in other countries that also receive equipment through the Foreign Military Financing account or through other U.S. assistance programs.
-In addition, State had not established requirements for posts to use the new equipment vetting features in INVEST.
-As of August 2019, State reported that it had developed draft standard operating procedures for conducting equipment vetting globally; however, these procedures are being reviewed internally within the department and are not expected to be finalized until sometime later in 2019.
+In April 2017, State reported that it had provided finalized guidance on vetting Egyptian recipients of Foreign Military Financing-funded equipment to Embassy Cairo and that these procedures had been incorporated into a revised version of Embassy Cairo's guide for conducting human rights vetting.
+At the time, State noted that Embassy Cairo had begun to implement these procedures.
+However, State subsequently reported that implementation of these procedures lapsed in 2018 due to staff turnover at Embassy Cairo.
+As of January 2020, State said that it intends to have new standard operating procedures in place for equipment vetting in Egypt later in 2020.
+In addition, State has not adopted procedures, similar to those in development for Egypt, to be used more broadly in other countries that also receive equipment through the Foreign Military Financing account or through other U.S. assistance programs.
+As of June 2017, State had added new features to INVEST, its human rights vetting system, to help facilitate vetting of equipment recipients, and published new vetting guidance requiring screening of equipment transfers.
+However, State has not established global requirements for posts to use the new equipment vetting system features to screen equipment transfers.
+As of February 2020, State reported that it had developed draft standard operating procedures for conducting equipment vetting globally; however, these procedures are being reviewed internally within the Department and are expected to be finalized later in 2020.
 We will continue to monitor agency efforts to implement this recommendation.